 It is that time of year again, time to think about your charity work for the upcoming snowmobile season.
-Last year we reported $3,142,139.08 in charity donations nationwide.
-This is an impressive number, but it only represented 25% of the clubs in our states, provinces, and territories.
+Last year we reported $1,495,505 in charity donations nationwide.
+This is an impressive number, but it only representing less than 25% of the clubs in our states, provinces, and territories.
 These charity totals are a tool that the International Snowmobile Council uses to get the word out about snowmobiler’s charitable activities, showing the positive side of our sport and that snowmobilers have a special spirit of giving.

 Whether it be involvement in a major fundraiser, collecting can goods for your local food pantry, or filling sandbags for your neighbor, these are worthwhile causes.
 Last year many of you did community litter walks or helped with search & rescue efforts and helped with local service projects.
 This not only helps out our communities but helps to build a positive image of the snowmobiling community.

 It doesn’t matter how little you do or how much, every amount is helpful.
 I would like to thank the clubs that submitted reports last year and encourage the rest of you to get involved this year and submit a report.
 Your report is important.